-6.1.1 Progress in the acquisition of English is regularly assessed and monitored through observation, tracking and scrutiny of pupil's work.
+Progress in the acquisition of English is regularly assessed and monitored through observation, tracking and scrutiny of student's work.
 Consideration and sensitivity is given to the appropriateness of testing EAL learners at the earlier stages of English acquisition.

 7 Resources